Mitch Garver Player Props: Rangers vs. Marlins

 - The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks fourth in MLB.

-- The Marlins have the 14th-ranked team ERA among all league pitching staffs (4.13).
+- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.15).

-- The Marlins surrender the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- The Marlins surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).

+- Soriano will make his first start of the season for the Marlins.

+- The 24-year-old righty pitched in relief in his most recent outing this season, one of 11 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.